rakibalfahad/LatentDynamicsBayes/README.md

 ### Implementation Details

-The dynamic state management is implemented in the `update_states` method of the `HDPHMM` class:

-- **Delete**: States with beta weights below a threshold (default: 1e-3) are marked as inactive
-- **Merge**: States with means closer than a threshold (default: 0.5 in normalized space) are combined by weighted averaging
-- **Birth**: When model fit is poor (high negative log-likelihood), a new state is initialized using observations that are poorly explained

-### State Evolution Visualization

-The implementation includes comprehensive state tracking and visualization tools to monitor how these mechanisms affect model complexity:

-1. **Real-time Console Output**:
-   - Detailed information about state updates during training
-   - Clear display of birth, merge, and delete events with affected state IDs
-   - Statistics on state counts and changes

-2. **State Evolution Timeline**:
-   - Text-based visualization showing state evolution across training windows
-   - Symbols indicate active states (●), births (⊕), merges (⊙), and deletions (⊗)
-   - Helps identify patterns in how states are created, merged, and deleted

-3. **State Evolution Summary**:
-   - Detailed final report on all state changes during training
-   - Counts of birth, merge, and delete events by state ID
-   - Identifies which states were most frequently created, merged, or deleted

-This enhanced state tracking helps debug model behavior and fine-tune hyperparameters for optimal state management.

 #### Birth Mechanism

 The birth mechanism monitors the average negative log-likelihood of observations and creates new states when the model fit is poor: